 Integrated Mental Health Inpatient Units

-Country Health SA Local Health Network is leading the way in mental health reform, providing a number of new specialist inpatient services in major regional locations in South Australia.
+Regional Local Health Networks in South Australia are leading the way in mental health reform, providing a number of new specialist inpatient services in major regional locations in South Australia.

-Integrated Mental Health Inpatient Units (IMHIUs) are an exciting development in this expansion of country-located services for mental health consumers.
-Operating in the North West (Whyalla), the Riverland (Berri) and the South East (Mount Gambier), the IMHIUs provide a stepped model of acute care, supporting the recovery-orientated mental health service
+Integrated Mental Health Inpatient Units are an exciting development in this expansion of country-located services for mental health consumers.
+Operating in the North West (Whyalla), the Riverland (Berri) and the South East (Mount Gambier), the Inpatient Mental Health Units provide a stepped model of acute care, supporting the recovery-orientated mental health service

 Located within the regional hospital, each IMHIU features six single bedrooms with ensuite bathrooms and a comfortably furnished dining and lounge area, making the environment as welcoming and home-like as possible.
 The integrated service includes a full time psychiatrist, which brings benefits to all mental health consumers in the region.